Imperience - Centre for Research and Training in P.A.M

 NEGATION

-Our last approach is when structure falls off, and one feels oneself no where while in the state of perfect Negation.
+Our last approach is when structure falls off, and one feels oneself nowhere while in the state of perfect Negation.
 An Urdu poet refers to the same condition in the following verse:

 "Ham wahan hain jahan se ham ko bhi kuchh hamari khabar nahin ati."

-We are there, wherefrom we do not get any tidings of even our own self.
+“We are there, wherefrom we do not get any tidings of even our own self”.
+(SS-361,362)

 NEGLIGENCE

 A most common excuse advanced by certain people today is that they are too busy to devote any time to meditation or similar other practice.
-"But the busiest man has the greatest leisure" is a well known saying.
-I think a man has more time at his disposal than there is work for him to do.
+But "the busiest man has the greatest leisure" is a well-known saying.
+I think a man has more time to his disposal than there is work for him to do.
 Their complaint of the scarcity of time is due only to its wrong adjustment.
-If we utilise our time to the best advantage we shall never have cause to complain that it is short or scarce.
-There are others who are a bit frank to admit that it is not for want of time that they remain away from devotional duties but for their habitual negligence and sluggishness which they cannot overcome.
-To them I would say that they are probably never negligent or sluggish in their trade or profession which they attend to with full zeal inspite of all personal inconveniences and even illness, only because some monetary gain or profit is in view.
-Their longing for the material gain turns them unmindful of their inconvenience or illness.(DR-36)
+If we utilize our time to the best advantage we shall never have cause to complain that it is short or scarce.
+There are others who are a bit frank to admit that it is not for want of time that they remain away from devotional duties but for their habitual negligence and sluggishness that they cannot overcome.
+To them I would say that they are probably never negligent or sluggish in their trade or profession, whichthey attend to with full zeal in spite of all personal inconvenience and even illness, only because some monetary gain or profit is in view.
+Their longing for the material gain turns them unmindful of their inconvenience or illness.
+(BWS-205)

 NERVOUSNESS

 Nervousness, you should remove yourself.
 A warrior is never nervous on the field, because he has some aim before him.
-(SDG- 30)
+(SDG- 38)

-NISHKAMA KARMA
+NISHKAM KARMA

 NISHKAM UPASANA